odeum/odeum-code/docs/Guidelines.md

 [Example 1](https://github.com/RyanCCollins/corporate-dashboard)

 ### 5.4.10.
 Creating NPM packages containing our framework
-- This is just an idea that using NPM might be another path to follow for making easier updates to our development of ODEUM CodeJS Apps and deployment builds.
+A big question is whether ODEUM CodeJS UI framework should transform into an NPM modulized solution or remain a documented templating/boilerplate platform.
+NPM might be another path to follow for making easier updates to both internal and external development of ODEUM CodeJS Apps and hence deployment builds.

 - Which parts if not all can be packaged?
 - NPM package naming convention (if not just all in one package)
     - odeum-codejs